eatyourpeas/checktick/docs/prefilled-datasets-quickstart.md

 ## Key Features

 **Database Storage**

 - All datasets stored in database for consistency
 - 24-hour cache for API data to minimize external calls
 - Version tracking for dataset updates

 **Organization Support**

 - Global datasets available to all organizations
 - Organization-specific custom lists
 - NHS DD standards remain read-only

 **Smart Integration**

 - Database checked first for fastest response
 - Falls back to API if data needs refresh
 - Backward compatible with existing hardcoded datasets

+**Sharing and Collaboration** ✨ NEW

+- Create custom versions from any global dataset (NHS DD, external APIs, or published datasets)
+- Publish your organization's datasets globally to share with all users
+- Search and filter datasets by tags
+- Dependency protection prevents breaking shared datasets

+For details on sharing features, see [Dataset Management Features](datasets-features.md).

 ## Status